FLU, COVID or Cold? – WHAT YOU NEED TO KNOW

 flu symptoms 2022 - Teddy bear getting sick.

-If you get sick with the flu, a cold or COVID, you should stay home, wear a mask around others and avoid contact with other people except to get medical care.
-When it comes to flu, most people with the flu have mild illnesses and do not need medical care or antiviral drugs.
+If you get sick with the flu, a cold, or COVID, you should stay home, wear a mask around others, and avoid contact with other people except to get medical care.
+When it comes to the flu, most people with it have mild illnesses and do not need medical care or antiviral drugs.

 Certain people are at high risk of serious complications (including young children, people 65 and older, pregnant women, and people with certain medical conditions).
 This is true both for seasonal flu and COVID-19.
-If you are in a high-risk group and develop symptoms, it’s best for you to contact your doctor early in your illness.
-CDC recommends that people at high risk for complications should get antiviral treatment as early as possible because the benefit is greatest if treatment is started within 2 days after illness onset.
+If you are in a high-risk group and develop symptoms, you should contact your doctor early in your illness.
+CDC recommends that people at high risk for complications get antiviral treatment as early as possible because the benefit is greatest if treatment starts within 2 days after illness onset.

 What are the emergency warning signs?